gbarwis/bash-scripts/README.md

 ## License

-This collection is licensed under the MIT License.
+This collection is licensed under the BSD 2-Clause License.
 Please see the LICENSE file for more details.